Autoflowers Won’t Flower – What to Do?

 Autoflowers are some of the easiest types of cannabis strains to grow.
 While they are easier, it can still take some tinkering to get them to flower appropriately.
 Let’s look over some of the most common culprits that could make autoflowers not flower.

-1. The strain is taking longer than expected
+1. the strain is taking longer than expected

+Like with all cannabis, every strain has its specific necessities.
+Autoflowers are no different.
+With autoflower strains, generally, you are given a range in which you can expect them to flower.
+Sometimes, though, that range just may be off — but try not to get discouraged!
+These things happen with all types of strains and it is certainly possible to find and fix the issue.
+Fortunately, the issue might simply be that it’s going to flower in its own time.
 If it is taking longer than you were expecting for your autoflower to flower, double-check the range.
 You might even try researching the strain outside of the seed bank that you got it from.
 Consulting fellow growers can also help you pinpoint when it will start to flower.

-2. It could need more (or less!) light
+2. it could need more (or less!) light

 Even though most autoflowering strains do not require strict lighting cycles, there are a few that are the exception.
 Your strain could be more temperamental and need either more or less light.
 And if you’re finding that your cycle isn’t producing flowers, it might be time to reconsider its current light schedule.
+You’re not alone, though — some growers have reported similar issues with their autoflower strains.
+Most suggest that placing your plant on a 12/12 cycle might do the trick.
+There are even others who tried a 13/11 and started seeing buds forming by the end of the week.
+However, be sure to keep in mind that if you do decide on changing your light cycle, do it gradually.
+A drastic change in the lighting period can stress your plant and further complications.

-3. You’ve got a stubborn autoflower strain
+3. you’ve got a stubborn autoflower strain

+You may have had luck in the past with your autoflowers growing and producing quickly.
+And with all your experience you’re still not sure why your current strain isn’t flowering.
 This is when it’s time to do some research on your particular strain to better understand it as a whole.
 Some strains are just picky and will flower when they want to.
 As mentioned previously, each strain is different.
+So if you’re able, take some time for some thorough research regarding your strain.
+We’re positive you’ll find out more about the strains’ tendencies and possible needs to help get the plant back on track.

-4. When it’s something else
+4. when it’s something else

 While autoflowers are easier to grow and require “less” maintenance, sometimes you can just get a super stubborn autoflower strain.
 And if the above topics are all things you’ve considered or tried, here are a few other factors that could be affecting your plant: